brj1/BBD/README.md

 4. Choose taxa to date, give taxon set a label and click OK
 6. Select your prior distribution and starting date probability and you're off.

+Adding the BBDPrior in BEAST2 with the tipsonly box checked also adds a TipDatesRandomWalkerPadded operator to the XML fle.